forcedotcom/cli/releasenotes/README.md

 * FIX: `sf project deploy start` with `--coverage-formatters` now prints the correct location for the coverage files in its output.
 (Github issue [#2816](https://github.com/forcedotcom/cli/issues/2816), plugin-deploy-retrieve PR [#973](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/973)).
 We actually fixed this in April but forgot to put it in the release notes.

+* FIX: Recently created packages take some time to become available to all orgs.
+If you use `sf package install` to install that's not available yet, you get an error.
+The error now explains that it might work but not yet.
+(Github issue [#2921](https://github.com/forcedotcom/cli/issues/2921), packaging library PR [#600](https://github.com/forcedotcom/packaging/pull/600/))

 ## 2.49.7 (July 10, 2024)